 What can we expect from your Operator set?

 Big UK vibes for the most part but as usual a bit of this and a bit of that, with a bit of forthcoming Elicit Records material in the mix.
-Not a lot of talking but the music can do the talking!

 Can't get enough of WOEI FM?
 Check out WOEI FM #42 with Off Beat Records!